surniaulula/wpsso/readme.txt

 	* Renamed and moved the SucomException class from lib/com/exception.php to WpssoException in lib/exception.php.

 == Upgrade Notice ==

+= 3.42.1-dev.1 =

+(2017/05/02) Added new Facebook AppLink and Twitter card meta tags for YouTube and Vimeo videos.

 = 3.42.0 =